centreon/centreon-documentation/en/integrations/plugin-packs/procedures/virtualization-vmware2-vcenter-6.md

 VMware is an software compagny based in USA.
 VMware provides cloud computing and virtualization software and services.

+The Centreon Plugin and Plugin-Packs rely on the Centreon VMWare Connector to request the VCenter SDK.

 ## Plugin-Pack Assets

 ### Monitored Objects